 All of the Available Funds may not be invested in Flow-Through Shares.
 There is a further risk that expenditures incurred by a Resource Company may not qualify as Eligible Expenditures or that Eligible Expenditures incurred will be reduced by other events including failure to comply with the provisions of Investment Agreements or of applicable income tax legislation.
-There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation with respect to the nature of expenses renounced to the Partnership.
+There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation.
+There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation.
+There is no assurance to the Partnership.
 The Partnership may also fail to comply with applicable legislation.
 There is no assurance that the Resource Companies will incur all CEE before January 1, 2027 or renounce Eligible Expenditures equal to the price paid to them effective on or before December 31, 2025, or at all.
 These factors may reduce or eliminate the return on a Limited Partner's investment in the Units.